xiangivyli/pm25_monitoring/README.md

  **DAG 3** run_streamlit, dashboarding, visualise data

 Key points:
-1. **schedule: triggered by dag 2, as long as dag 2 run, update the report once**
+1. **schedule: triggered by dag 2, as long as dag 2 runs, update the report once**
 2. **data source is pm25_ducks.db, streamlit_app.py design the report**
 ![dag3](src/reports.png)

 ## Next step
 Deploy the program in the Cloud VM

-# Thanks for your time to check my project, any suggestions or questions are welcomed :)
+## Thanks for taking the time to check my project, any suggestions or questions are welcomed :)